The weS.A.N.K. Research Group presents:

 The mathematician Rene Thom once wrote that the rational and the imaginary are enemy brothers that cannot keep away from each other, but clandestinely only, as they do not like to be seen with each other.
 It could be that architecture and theatre have a similar secret attraction to one another.

 Our research project weS.A.N.K. seeks to delimit a third space, a common cultural ground on which both theatre and architecture can unfold outside of their dogmas and traditional discourses, to take on experimental and speculative forms.
 There, both disciplines can mutate under each other’s influence.

-weS.A.N.K.[TOKYO], which will be the first of four international collaborative sessions (Japan, France, Finland, Spain), will more specifically be looking at the holographic, computational and artificially intelligent architecture of the deep stage (or: how to address scenically the big data?)
+weS.A.N.K.[TOKYO], which will be the first of five international collaborative sessions (Japan, France, Finland, Spain, and South Korea), will more specifically be looking at the holographic, computational and artificially intelligent architecture of the deep stage (or: how to address scenically the big data?)

 weSANK collaborative sessions are held in English.